Algebraic File Synchronization: Adequacy and Completeness: Definitions

-\end{mydef} In our model, $\setn$ serves as a namespace or ``skeleton'' for the filesystem.
-It contains all possible nodes, including the ones where the file system contains no file or directory, where in our model $\FS$ has a special value, $\empt\in\setv$.
+We model filesystems using functions with a set of potential filesystem paths or \emph{nodes} ($\setn$) as their domain, and a set of possible contents or values ($\setv$) as their codomain. $\setn$ serves as a namespace for the filesystem: it contains all possible nodes, including the ones where the file system contains no file or directory, and so for most filesystems it is infinite.
+Nodes in $\setn$ are also arranged in trees by a parent function ($\parent$) as described in Definition\nobreakspace \ref {def_noderel}.

+\begin{mydef}[Filesystems, $\FS$] A filesystem $\FS$ is a function mapping the set of nodes $\setn$ to values in $\setv$: